MGamalE/Contacts/README.md

 > **Entity Layer**  Contains app data classes.

-This app follows [Uncle-Bob Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) , [Android-Docs Architecure Guide](https://developer.android.com/jetpack/guide) for project architecure and MVVM as UI architecture
+This app follows [Uncle-Bob Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) , [Android-Docs Architecure Guide](https://developer.android.com/jetpack/guide) for project architecture and MVVM as UI architecture

 ## Tech Stack
 - > **Language**  Java,Kotlin
-- > **Navigation**  Allow user to navigate between app's destinations
+- > **Navigation**  Allow user to navigate between the app's destinations
-- > **Material Design** Apply material design guide on app ui
+- > **Material Design** Apply the material design guide on app UI
-- > **Coil** To load prefered images to user
+- > **Coil** To load preferred images to the user
-- > **View Binding** Allow interact with XML layout via generated binding class
+- > **View Binding** Allow interaction with XML layout via generated binding class
-- > **Retrofit** As http client to connect via web services
+- > **Retrofit** As HTTP client to connect via web services
-- > **OkHttp** To manage http request headers
+- > **OkHttp** To manage HTTP request headers
-- > **ViewModel** To store and manage ui related data
+- > **ViewModel** To store and manage ui-related data
-- > **Dagger-Hilt** Provides a standard way to apply dependecy injection
+- > **Dagger-Hilt** Provides a standard way to apply dependency injection
-- > **RxJava** As multi-threading approach for composing asynchronous
+- > **RxJava** As a multi-threading approach for composing asynchronous
 - > **Koltin Coroutine** As light weigh threading technique
-- > **Koltin Flow** To recieve live updates of data
+- > **Koltin Flow** To receive live updates on data

 ## App Screens
-The app ui get inspired by [OnePageCRM](https://play.google.com/store/apps/details?id=com.onepagecrm&hl=en&gl=US).
+The app ui gets inspired by [OnePageCRM](https://play.google.com/store/apps/details?id=com.onepagecrm&hl=en&gl=US).

 ### Login
-This feature allow to user to login via `ID` and `API TOKEN`, which you can get from [OnePageCRM API](https://app.onepagecrm.com/app/api).
-The credentials data store to `properties` file, as a more secure access layer between sensitive keys and public access.
+This feature allows to users to log in via `ID` and `API TOKEN`, which you can get from [OnePageCRM API](https://app.onepagecrm.com/app/api).
+The credentials data is stored in the `properties` file, as a more secure access layer between sensitive keys and public access.

 ### Contact list
-This feature display a list of contacts consumed from [OnePageCRM Contacts](https://developer.onepagecrm.com/api/#/Contacts), with enabling expanded option with each item.
+This feature displays a list of contacts consumed from [OnePageCRM Contacts](https://developer.onepagecrm.com/api/#/Contacts), enabling expanded option with each item.

 ### Contact Details
-This feature display an extra details data for each contact.
+This feature displays extra details data for each contact.

 ### Demo